Risk Management Terms & Risk Management Process

 Risk treshold is the amount of risk which an organization could accept.
-For example, a company has a policy that if a risk increases project’s direct costs not more than 5% is acceptable.
-However a percentage more than 5% is not a value that the company is willing to accept.
+For example, a company has a policy that if risk increases project’s direct costs not more than 5% is acceptable.
+However, a percentage of more than 5% is not a value that the company is willing to accept.

 Risk tolerance is the degree of risk that an organization can accept (or absorb).

-A risk trigger is an something that stimulates a risk to arise.
-For example poor maintenance is a risk trigger for machine malfunctions.
+A risk trigger is something that stimulates a risk to arise.
+For example, poor maintenance is a risk trigger for machine malfunctions.

-Secondary risk is a new risk that is occured as a result of risk treatments.
+A secondary risk is a new risk that is occurred as a result of risk treatments.

-There are various terms used to describe concepts related with risk management.
+There are various terms used to describe concepts related to risk management.
 Understanding each risk management term helps to improve risk management processes within the organization.
-Effective risk management practices are helpful to determine a project’s strengths, weaknesses, opportunities and threats.
+Effective risk management practices are helpful to determine a project’s strengths, weaknesses, opportunities, and threats.
 In order to ensure your project’s success, plan how you will handle potential risks so you can determine and mitigate problems.
-For a successfull project management, risk management is critical, because most of the time risks trigger severe losses.
+For successful project management, risk management is critical, because most of the time risks trigger severe losses.
 In this article, we review common risk management terms , if you want to add or share anything regarding the subject, please use the comments section.